RubinoD1/Node.js-README-generator/README.md

 * An example README can be found in the utils folder.

 ## Description
 This is a README generator that uses Node.js.
-Through a series of question prompts in the command line a README.md file is created within the 'utils' sub-folder located within the 'Develop' folder.
+Through a series of question prompts in the command line, a README.md file is created within the 'utils' sub-folder located within the 'Develop' folder.

 README options include:
 - Title (required)